Impact Driven

 Economic Impact

-Handicrafts for Social and Economic Impact.
+Handicrafts for Social and Economic Impact

 For craft's future being part of the global stage is fundamental.
 Handicraft production has the potential to provide stable income and reduce rural to urban migration in vulnerable areas, while also preserving culture and traditions.
 Supporting artisans can balance gender inequality and promote regenerative design and culture, contributing to sustainable development.